Azure/Mission-Critical-Online/src/app/README.md

 ## HTML UI

-Demo user interface is implemented as HTML & JavaScript website, and although it has its own Dockerfile, it's hosted on a Storage Account, instead of being deployed as a container to AKS.
+Demo user interface is implemented as HTML & JavaScript website, and although it has its own Dockerfile (for local debugging), it's hosted on a Storage Account, instead of being deployed as a container to AKS.

+The UI is compiled in the CI pipeline and uploaded to Azure Storage accounts in the CD pipeline.
+Each stamp hosts a storage account for hosting the UI.
+These Storage Accounts are enabled for [Static Website hosting](https://docs.microsoft.com/azure/storage/blobs/storage-blob-static-website) and are added as backends in Azure Front Door.
+The routing rule for the UI is configured with aggressive caching so that the content, even though very small, rarely needs to be loaded from storage and is otherwise directly served from Azure Front Door's edge nodes.

 ## Helm Charts